 Wireless broadband ISP Starry has made Starry Connect, a broadband program for public and affordable housing owners, free through May.
 Normally, the program, which provides 30Mbps symmetrical speeds, is $15/mo.
 Starry has also agreed to suspend cancellation of service due to nonpayment due to the coronavirus.
 It already does not charge additional fees or late fees.
 Starry's service does not include data caps, either.

 TDS said on March 16 that it will be providing free broadband access to customer households with K-12 or college students.
 (Proof will be required.)
-Other than that, TDS is adhering to the FCC’s “Keep Americans Connected” pledge only by agreeing not to disconnect customers who can’t pay their bills for the next 60 days.
+Other than that, TDS is adhering to the FCC’s “Keep Americans Connected” pledge only by agreeing not to disconnect customers who can’t pay their bills for the next 60 days, through June 30.
 TDS has also opened its Wi-Fi hotspots for the next 60 days to the public, for free.